 This includes substances with mobile hydrogen atoms (tautomers, for instance); methods were found to also include variable protonation.

 The present version only considers traditional organic stereochemistry (double bond - sp2 and tetrahedral - sp3) and the most common forms of H-migration (tautomerism).
 However, the layered structure of the InChI allows future refinements with little or no change to the layers described here.
-Not included are polymers, variable substituents/attachment positions (Markush structures), electronic states and conformations.
+Not included are variable substituents/attachment positions (Markush structures), electronic states and conformations.

 By design, the InChI represents only a single type of connectivity.
 In particular, it ignores bond orders except for analyzing stereochemistry and H-migration and does not explicitly represent positions of electrons.
 While this is not the conventional method for representing chemical compounds, it provides an effective means of representing their identity.